Bob Logan collects church names. Here is an excerpt from his blog.

-There was a king in the Bible who changed the rules and I want you to see what he changed.
-This king named Ahaz went to Damascus and saw an altar there (pagan).
-He sent a sketch to Uriah the priest with detailed plans on construction.
+There was a king in the Bible who changed the rules, and I’d like to showcase what he changed.
+This king, named Ahaz, went to Damascus and saw an altar there (pagan).
+He sent a sketch to Uriah, the priest, with detailed plans on construction.
 So this priest builds the whole shebang before the King of Judah returns.

-2nd Kings 16:12-13 says, “When the king came from Damascus, the king saw the altar; then the king approached the altar and went up to it, and burned his burnt offering and his meal offering, and poured his drink offering and sprinkled the blood of his peace offerings on the altar.”
+(2nd Kings 16:12-13) “When the king came from Damascus, the king saw the altar; then the king approached the altar and went up to it, and burned his burnt offering and his meal offering, and poured his drink offering and sprinkled the blood of his peace offerings on the altar.”

-Now let’s look at verse 14, “The bronze altar, which was before the LORD, he brought from the front of the house, from between his altar and the house of the LORD, and he put it on the north side of his altar.”
-NASB.
-The altar where the blood was splashed.
-The very place for redemption of sin.
+Now let’s look at verse 14, “The bronze altar, which was before the LORD, he brought from the front of the house, from between his altar and the house of the LORD, and he put it on the north side of his altar” (NASB).

-Let us look at what else he did. . .
-2nd Kings 16:17-18, “King Ahaz cut off the side panels and removed the basins from the movable stands.
+(2nd Kings 16:17-18) “King Ahaz cut off the side panels and removed the basins from the movable stands.
 He removed the sea from the bronze bulls that supported it and set it on a stone base.
 He took away the Sabbath canopy that had been built at the temple and removed the royal entryway outside the temple of the Lord, in deference to the king of Assyria.”
 NIV.

-The Sabbath canopy was set up for the priest to read the book of the law (Torah) on the Sabbath, they read the book for hours, and now one man titled Pastor, reads very little.
+The Sabbath canopy was set up for the priest to read the book of the law (Torah) on the Sabbath.
+They read the book and studied it for hours, and now one man reads very little.
 Where is the Elders?
 Teachers?
 The Prophet?
 We now have a Greco Roman way of doing things.
 We call it Christianity.

 THE SEA HE REMOVED WAS FOR WASHING.

-Why would he gather together the vessels and cut them in pieces?
-Because he sold them and melted the gold and made money!
-He shut the doors of the house of the Lord Adonai and he made altars on every corner of Jerusalem that the priest could sacrifice there and not in the temple.
+Why would he gather the vessels and cut them in pieces?
+Because he sold them and melted the gold, and made money!
+He shut the doors of the house of the Father, and he built altars on every corner of Jerusalem for the priest to sacrifice on and not in the temple.
 It was easier.

-It seems there was a place on every corner here too.
-Instead of just having churches named after the area, like the New Testament church…the church of Ephesus, the church of Corinth and so on…we now have churches named after men…Obviously the very word “church’ is corrupt.
+It seems we have a place on every corner here too.
+Instead of just having churches named after the area, like the New Testament church…the church of Ephesus, the church of Corinth and so on…we now have churches named after men.
+The very word “church’ is corrupt.